naseebahikram/scripts/README.md

 - [Azure Network Diagram](https://github.com/naseebahikram/scripts/blob/main/Diagrams/Elk-Diagram.jpeg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pi### Automated ELK Stack Deployment

 ---
 The files in this repository were used to configure the network depicted below.

 - [Azure Network Diagram](https://github.com/naseebahikram/scripts/blob/main/Diagrams/Elk-Diagram.jpeg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - [Docker](https://github.com/naseebahikram/scripts/tree/main/Ansible/Docker)
   - [Filebeat](https://github.com/naseebahikram/scripts/tree/main/Ansible/Filebeat)